wyzxxywl/Personal-website/content/publication/cultural-adaptation/index.md

 ---
 title: 'Can Natural Language Processing Support Cultural Adaptation of Internet- and Mobile-based Health Interventions?
-A Scoping Review.
-Under Review'
+A Scoping Review.'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here